Here's What Tourists Should Expect Their Meals To Be Like In Italy

 Know your dining venues

-On any street in Italy, and you are bound to see the following signs: caffe, bar, trattoria, osteria, and ristorante.
+On any street in Italy, and you are bound to see the following signs: bar, trattoria, osteria, and ristorante.
 Each one represents a type of eating establishment.
 Knowing the difference between each is essential to figuring out where to eat, what the price will be, and what type of food will be served.

 Have an allergy?
 Order wisely

 Traveling in Italy with a food sensitivity, specialty diet, or allergy is a lot easier today than it was even a decade ago.
 I recall my vegetarian roommate having some trouble when it came to getting menu items changed.
-Remember, Italians have very strong opinions about their food, and are therefore sensitive about folks asking for alterations.
+Remember, Italians have very strong opinions about food, and are therefore sensitive about folks asking for alterations.
 However, they are not totally against it.
 Most Italians want you to be able to enjoy their food, and will work with you if you are polite and understanding.

-In major tourist areas, like Rome, Florence, Palermo, or Milan, restaurants have come around to offering vegan, vegetarian, and dairy-free options, as well as indicating which menu items might contain common allergens.
+In major tourist areas, like Rome, Florence, Venice, or Milan, restaurants have come around to offering vegan, vegetarian, and dairy-free options, as well as indicating which menu items might contain common allergens.
 Funnily enough, despite all the pasta, bread, and pizza, Italy is actually considered the best country in Europe to eat if you are gluten-free.
 However, there is still a need to be savvy.

 Italians eat with the seasons

 The most Italian moment I've ever experienced was being lectured by an Italian cooking teacher on the health benefits of eating seasonally, all while she rolled and smoked a whole cigarette.
 But in that I learned a truth: Italians only want to eat the best.
 They are not really interested in fast food, at least not the way we understand it.
-They demand that their ingredients be top quality, which is the main reasons they eat seasonally.
+They demand that their ingredients be top quality, which one of the reasons they eat seasonally.

 Consuming seasonal produce and products means that they are enjoyed when they are their most flavorful.
 There is a saying that you've never tasted a tomato unless it's picked fresh off the vine.
 This is true.
 Fresh food is universally more flavorful than when it's grown and eaten in its respective season.

-Wine compliments food
+Wine complements food

 Italy has a mix of red, white, sparkling, and rose wines.
 The reds are commonly rich in body and flavor, while the whites tend to be more crisp and acidic.
 Common wines in Italy include Barolo, Pinot Grigio, Sangiovese, Barbera, Vermentino, Lambrusco, and Prosecco.
 If you're up for something a little adventurous, the Franciacorta region is stunningly beautiful, criminally underrated, and produces some truly fabulous sparkling wines.